londonb/js-Ember-marketplace/agile.md

 * As a user, I would like to leave feedback on an item.

 * As an admin or seller, I would like to see the date a customer left a piece of feedback or rating.
 (Use Moment.js)

+* As a user, I would like to leave a rating on an item.

 PENDING